hackermanzz/GreyHatNUS-CTF/Grey Cat's Adventure.md

 --. .. --/. .- -.-. ./- - --. .. --/. .- -.-. ../.. .- -..
 ```

+Keep in mind, in most morse code translators, the forward slash `/` is used to denote spacing between new words.

 The resulting plain text when converted:

 ```